bmc-compuware/ispw-build/README.md

-# code-pipeline-build
+# Code Pipeline Build

-The code-pipeline-build action allows your GitHub Actions workflow to trigger a build in your instance of BMC AMI DevX Workbench Code Pipeline on the mainframe.
+The Code Pipeline Build action allows your GitHub Actions workflow to trigger a build in your instance of BMC AMI DevX Workbench Code Pipeline on the mainframe.
 This action can be used in scenarios where your mainframe source is stored in git, or when you want your GitHub Actions workflow to operate on source that is already stored in Code Pipeline.

 ## Example usage